aptech/docs/docs/CR-gmmFit.rst

 ----------------
 .. function:: gmmFit(&fct, y, ..., gCtl )

-    :param fct: Pointer to user specified moment equation function `fct'.
-The function must have the parameter vector to be estimated as the first input and a data matrix as the second input.The data matrix y and all optional arguments are passed, untouched, directly to the moment function.
+    :param fct:   The function must have the parameter vector to be estimated as the first input and a data matrix as the second input.The data matrix y and all optional arguments are passed, untouched, directly to the moment function.
 The function fct  should return the desired moments for the GMM objective function and should take the form: m = fct(b, y, ...);
-    :type fct: TODO
+    :type fct: Pointer to user specified moment equation function `fct'

     :param y: independent data vector.
     :type y: N x 1 matrix